-- 1. Turn off the camera. - 2.
-If you are using the USB-AC adapter to power the camera, unplug the power plug from the power outlet.
-Also, remove the battery from the camera, taking care to protect yourself against burn injury. - Contact your retailer or nearest CASIO authorized service center.
+- 1. Turn off the camera.
+If the camera will not turn off, press the reset button. - 2.
+If you are using the USB-AC adapter to power the camera, unplug the power plug from the wall outlet. - 3.
+Contact your retailer or nearest CASIO authorized service center.